 Companies are looking for experience – Excuse.
 Go and get some experience.
 Any way you can.
 Volunteer if you have to.
 It's all about priorities.

 They have not replied to you – Excuse.
 You have to get the right people and go after them.

 They promised to let you know – Excuse.
 Do not wait on them – they will likely never call.

 No one wants to hire someone with excuses – they want people who get it done.
 So do it now.
 In fact, you hate people who make excuses – you want to be the get it done guy.

-Figure out WHO you want to be like?
-Who in this are you want to work in is where you want to be?
+Figure out WHO you want to be like.
+Who is in this area is where you want to be?
 Don’t know?
 Sounds like to me leaders with companies like Revere Control, Alabama Power, etc, etc, etc, etc .
 (Please do not be limited by these names.)
-Get on linked in and search.
+Get on LinkedIN and search.
 See who is connected to who.
 Search the keywords you mentioned.
-Keep searching looking for people who sound like they are doing what you would LOVE to be doing.
+Keep searching and looking for people who sound like they are doing what you would LOVE to be doing.
 Find how you are connected, get introduced, and seek them out.
 If you need – start with those I can connect you with.